behera-abhisar/CDS_Basic_CPP/README.md

 6. End

 ## CONCLUSION
 The program was successfully compiled and executed, producing the output "Hello, World!" on the console.
-This experiment provided hands-on experience with the basic structure of a C++ program and the process of displaying output using the standard I/O library.
-It forms the foundation for writing more complex programs involving logic and computation.